p-groarke/fea_osl/README.md

 - You should see the shaders in your material editor drop-down on next 3dsMax launch.

 ### Backward Compatibility
 To prevent breaking pre-existing scenes that use the shader pack, or changing their looks, the shader folder now comes versioned by default.
 It is recommended to **keep the version** in the folder name.
 This will allow you to upgrade without breaking any old scenes.
-Eventually of course, you'd likely want to clean up old versions.
-For example when a project finishes.
-But you will always be able to "go backward in time" by downloading an old pack and installing it with the versioned folder name.

 ## Color Scheme
 A utility helper which applies various color schemes to gradient maps.
 Includes a flatten and contour option.